aleksanderkav/Rail-lovable/README.md

 ## Notes
 - If you don't want DB lookups yet, use HARDCODED_QUERIES in scheduled_scraper.py.
 - CORS doesn't apply (server-to-server).
 - If the Edge Function requires auth, pass SUPABASE_FUNCTION_TOKEN in the Authorization header.

+## Troubleshooting

+**Container crashes on startup:**
+- Check that all required environment variables are set in Railway dashboard
+- Look for "ERROR:" messages in the logs for specific missing variables

+**No queries running:**
+- If using database: Set `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`
+- If not using database: The script will use hardcoded sample queries